 2. Accept Responsibility

 Take an apologetic stance from the beginning, even if the issue is out of your hands.
 Accept responsibility for whatever the problem may be by telling the customer you will work your hardest to rectify the situation.

 Try to understand the problem from the customer's point-of-view.
 No matter how angry or upset they are, they may have good reason to be so.
 Don't take their frustration personally.
 Instead, try to feel it yourself so that you can establish a...

 4. Plan of Action

 Figure out the problem and detail exactly how that issue will be solved.
-If you don't know immediately what the solution will be you can tell your customer exactly how you are going to find the answers.
+If you don't know immediately what the solution will be, you can tell your customer exactly how you will find the answers.

 5. Follow Through